BigStronkLad/cbrp-2077/README.md

 # Cyberpunk 2077 Inspired Theme - VS Code

-## Initial Release

-This is only the initial release.
+## Current Release: 1.0.1

-Currently the theme only has support for python syntax highlighting, more will be added as this projects continues.
+Currently the theme only has support for python (and some jupyter) syntax highlighting, more will be added as this project continues.

 ## Syntax Refrence